anthonynsimon/bild/README.md

 A collection of parallel image processing algorithms in pure Go.

-The aim of this project is simplicity in use and development over high performance, but most algorithms are designed to be efficient and make use of parallelism when available.
-It is based on standard Go packages to reduce dependency use and development abstractions.
+The aim of this project is simplicity in use and development over absolute high performance, but most algorithms are designed to be efficient and make use of parallelism when available.

+It uses packages from the standard library whenever possible to reduce dependency use and development abstractions.

+All operations return image types from the standard library.

 ## Documentation